Hope For Chattanooga

 Built in 1909, Terminal Station, The Chattanooga Choo-Choo is a gracious relic from another time that stands to this day on Market St. in Chattanooga TN.
 This landmark is what Hestia-Mae Carter fights to save in my debut novel, Hope For Chattanooga.

-From 2016 to 2018, I contributed to the Coastal View News in the Santa Barbara area, with a column called Minding our Business, featuring the heroic struggles of local businesses.
+From 2016 to 2018, he contributed to the Coastal View News in the Santa Barbara, CA area, with a column called Minding our Business, featuring the heroic struggles of local businesses.

-I completed my Masters Degree in Counseling Psychology in 2006, and was licensed as a clinical psychotherapist in 2011.
-In 2018 I published my first book in Mental Health called ADHD: A Heartful Approach This led to both local and national public speaking engagements on ADHD, Family Therapy, Positive Psychology, and the impact of social media on pre-teen and teen-aged brains.
+Shane completed his Masters Degree in Counseling Psychology from Pacifica Graduate Institute in 2006, and was licensed as a clinical psychotherapist specializing in youth & Families in 2011.
+In 2018 he published my first book in Mental Health called ADHD: A Heartful Approach This led to both local and national public speaking engagements on ADHD, Family Therapy, Positive Psychology, and the impact of social media on pre-teen and teen-aged brains.